ScalaConsultants/mesmer/README.md

 where `PATH_TO_JAR` is your **absolute** path to the Mesmer agent jar.

+### Exporters:

+As mesmer uses OpenTelemetry underneath to export data to metric backend you need to set up an exporter.
+All exporters require OpenTelemetry SDK present, so make sure you have one added to your project - without this all measurement operations will be NoOp.
+You can check out how to configure Prometheus with Akka HTTP [here](https://github.com/ScalaConsultants/mesmer-akka-agent/blob/main/example/src/main/scala/io/scalac/Boot.scala#L64-L74).

 ## Supported metrics

 Mesmer currently supports the following Akka modules: